Statistical Foundations

 where:

-- β are fixed effects (population-averaged)
+- β are fixed effects (common across all clusters)

 - uⱼ ~ N(0, Σ) are random effects (cluster-specific deviations)